CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 ## Executing The Embedded ***PowerShell*** Script

-The best way, imo, to download the image from X/Twitter and run the embedded PowerShell script, is to use the ***wget*** command for Linux and the ***iwr*** command for Windows.
+The easist way, imo, to download the image from X/Twitter and run the embedded PowerShell script, is to use the ***wget*** command for Linux and the ***iwr*** command for Windows.
+Note: *Make sure PowerShell is installed on your Linux PC.*

-You will first need to get the image link address from X/Twitter.
+You will first need to get the image link address from X/Twitter, once you have posted the embedded image.

 Click the image in the post to fully expand it, then right-click on the image and select "*Copy image address*" from the menu.
-Note: *Make sure PowerShell is installed on your Linux PC.*

 For ***wget***, use the following command (enclose the image link address within quotation marks).
 ```console